Skip to content

 3. Commit both .agentsmesh/ and the generated tool directories

-4. CI will run npx agentsmesh check to catch drift
+4. CI will run agentsmesh check to catch drift

 Adding more tools later